Netflix/vizceral/DATAFORMATS.md

               severity: 1 // OPTIONAL 0(default) for info level, 1 for warning level, 2 for error level
             }
           ],
-          score: 0, // OPTIONAL The score of the node.
-0(default) for normal, 1 for warning, 2 for error.
-This is what the node color is based on.
+          class: 'normal', //  The class of the node. 'normal' will be default.
+Any class you provide will expect to have a style 'colorClass' available.
           metadata: { // OPTIONAL // TODO: metadata 'plugin' support...
             streaming: 1 // OPTIONAL 1 if this connection is in the streaming path, 0 if not },